klarkc/nixos-everyday/README.md

 ### 1. `nixos.everyday.logger`

-Configure a `logger` to pipe all system logs in the system console (without login).
+Configure a `logger` systemd service to pipe all system logs in the system console (without requiring login).

 ## Getting Started